India's biggest tax reform looms, many companies unprepared

 "Services companies are looking at the GST as you would look at a snake," said Amit Kumar Sarkar, head of indirect tax at Grant Thornton.

-The question for Modi will be whether the boost to economic growth materializes in time for his expected bid for a second term.
+The question for Modi will be whether the boost to economic growth materialises in time for his expected bid for a second term.

-"If the tax regime stabilizes, Modi can stand up in 2019 and say: 'I've passed the biggest tax reform in Indian history'," said EY's Subramaniam.
+"If the tax regime stabilises, Modi can stand up in 2019 and say: 'I've passed the biggest tax reform in Indian history'," said EY's Subramaniam.

 Additional reporting by Rajesh Kumar Singh; Writing by Douglas Busvine; Editing by Kim Coghill